-In 2018, the District base meter charge increased by \$1 across all meter sizes and types, and the water consumptive rate increased from \$0.97 to \$1.00 per unit.
-The District has projected a 5% increase in rates over the next six years to fund future projects identified in the water system plan.
+In 2020, the District base meter charge increased by \$2 across meter sizes from 3/4 inch to 1 1/2 inch, \$3 across meter sizes from 2 inch to 3 inch, \$4 for 4 inch meters, \$5 for 6 inch meters, and \$8 for 8 inch meters.
+The District has projected a 5% increase in rates over the next six years to fund utility operations and future projects identified in the water system plan.
 The District continues to strive to reduce its capital debt and use current resources to fund capital acquisition.